hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 for me it says *undefined word 'about'* during compilation

 [18:27:34](#vt8efowZehxqUaQ8JYYloM1VhhuRD81jgoBHi5koh9U) <gurzgri>:
-You're not supposed to compile the small `Red [...] about view layout [text "Test"]` snippet to try to interpret it with the nightly builds Ì†ΩÌ∏â
+You're not supposed to compile the small `Red [...] about view layout [text "Test"]` snippet to try to interpret it with the nightly builds üòâ

 [18:27:46](#lFcrFNNnmQ52HYKE1tzLuXC7dyIUBlooYVLjOI9Hfwo) <gurzgri>:
-* You're not supposed to compile the small `Red [...] about view layout [text "Test"]` snippet, but to try to interpret it with the nightly builds Ì†ΩÌ∏â
+* You're not supposed to compile the small `Red [...] about view layout [text "Test"]` snippet, but to try to interpret it with the nightly builds üòâ

 [18:45:33](#S86vEC7MvSLgREm2K-E7fxhTigkoezyEH94xOLyWALU) <hiiamboris>:
 ah ok :)